 On an exception basis only, Research Foundation owned cellular devices will be maintained for situations where the device is used exclusively for program-related business.

 Applicability of the Policy: This policy applies to all individuals who are engaged with externally sponsored programs funded through the Research Foundation, and who have cell phone expenses paid by externally sponsored funds.

-Policy elaboration: The College at Oneonta permits the reimbursement of cell phone expenses made on a personal cell phone for activities required for a sponsored program awarded to the College and managed by RF under the following circumstances:
+Policy elaboration: SUNY Oneonta permits the reimbursement of cell phone expenses made on a personal cell phone for activities required for a sponsored program awarded to the College and managed by RF under the following circumstances:

 The cost of the phone charges must be requested in the award budget and justified in the proposal submitted to the sponsor.
 If federally funded, the phone must be allowable under A-21.

 The cost must be allocable such that the sponsored project to which expenses are charged must benefit from the use of the cell phone.